The Unspeakable Skipton: Reception

 Hansford Johnson's publisher, Macmillan, was worried that the character of Dorothy Merlin was based on the eccentric poet Edith Sitwell.
 Johnson met Sitwell a few weeks later and reported to her publisher that she was nothing like the Dorothy Merlin character.
 The incident began a friendship between Johnson and Sitwell, who wrote to her about Skipton that "If this is not a great book, then I don't know what greatness is".

 The book was reviewed positively, with The Times Literary Supplement, New Statesman and The Spectator praising Johnson's comic craftsmanship.
 John Metcalf, writing for the Sunday Times, said Johnson's "usual amiable correctness" had been "charged with a new malicious warmth".
-American reviewers were less enthusiastic, with the New Yorker calling the book "only a highly skilled imitation of a conventional novel".
+American reviewers were less enthusiastic, with The New Yorker calling the book "only a highly skilled imitation of a conventional novel".

-Time's review stated that "Johnson parodies Rolfe to perfection in all his attributes save one; the mad genius that cut Hadrian the Seventh into one of the diamonds of modern fiction.
+Times review stated that "Johnson parodies Rolfe to perfection in all his attributes save one; the mad genius that cut Hadrian the Seventh into one of the diamonds of modern fiction.
 But she tells her tale waspishly and well, and transports to the canals of Bruges much of the sacred luster and glory that Frederick Rolfe adored in Venice."

 Patrick Cruttwell in The Hudson Review called the novel "an exercise in the picaresque" and "a great success" and said that "the whole book, which is kept, as it should be, on the level of caricature and farce, reads as if its author has enjoyed herself making it."

-Reviewing David's biography of Johnson, the TLS called Skipton "a maliciously witty account of literary skulduggery and lofty pretensions".
+Reviewing David's biography of Johnson, TLS called Skipton "a maliciously witty account of literary skulduggery and lofty pretensions".

 Johnson's biography in Britannica notes that "In her novels, starting with The Unspeakable Skipton (1959), she mined a rich vein of satire."

 Recommending the book in 2021, Tatler called the novel "An extremely funny story of a rotter at large in Bruges."
 Philip Hensher, writing on the republication of Johnson's novels in 2018, had a more adverse reaction, calling the book "desultory and repetitious; no inventiveness of language, incident or character sustains forward momentum.
 A disaster."